IanRibaltaGene/learnJavascript/README.md

 # learnJavascript
-Repository dedicated to store the code generated while learning javascript
+Repository dedicated to store the code generated while learning javascript and typescript